m-machala/OpenCellLab-Simulator/README.md

-# OpenCellLab
+# OpenCellLab (OCL)
 Open and modular asynchronous cell automata simulator.
-This project is a part of my master's thesis.
+This project started as a part of my master's thesis.
+There are no functional modules included in this repository!
+To check or download example modules, go to: https://github.com/m-machala/OpenCellLab-Modules

 ## What is OCL?
 OCL is a cellular automata simulator written in Python 3, which is able to dynamically load user-created modules.